elastisys/ck8s-cluster/docs/customer-access.md

     text: "You have an alert! {{ .CommonAnnotations.summary }}"
 ```

-To configure the Alertmanager instance, store the file as `alertmanager.yaml` and create a Secret from it named `alertmanager-{ALERTMANAGER_NAME}`, where `{ALERTMANAGER_NAME}` is the name of the Alertmanager instance.
+To configure the Alertmanager instance, store the file as `alertmanager.yaml` and create a Secret from it named `alertmanager-alertmanager`.
-Use kubectl to create the secret like this: `kubectl create secret generic alertmanager-{ALERTMANAGER_NAME} --from-file=alertmanager.yaml`.
+Use kubectl to update `alertmanager-alertmanager` secret in the `monitoring` namespace like this: `kubectl create secret generic alertmanager-alertmanager --from-file=alertmanager.yaml --dry-run -o yaml | kubectl -n monitoring apply -f -`.
-Note that it is important that the file is named `alertmanager.yaml` and that the Secret is named according to the instructions for Alertmanager to pick it up.
+Note that it is important that the file is named `alertmanager.yaml` and that the Secret is named according to the instructions and placed in the `monitoring` namespace for Alertmanager to pick it up.

 #### Alerts from Grafana